Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds

 In particular, the first author showed the existence of closed embedded minimal surfaces in all infinite-volume hyperbolic 3-manifolds (\Cref{lem:existence}), with the exception of the following three cases:

 \begin{enumerate} \item $\M$ is a geometrically infinite product manifold. \item $\M$ is topologically a handlebody. \item $\M$ contains rank-1 cusps. \end{enumerate}

 Before stating our results, we note that \textbf{throughout the paper, we only consider complete, orientable hyperbolic $3$-manifolds with finitely generated fundamental groups.} We recall that a complete hyperbolic $3$-manifold $\M$ homeomorphic to $S \times \mathbb{R}$ is called \textit{doubly degenerate} if both of its ends are geometrically infinite.
 A closed, embedded, $2$-sided minimal surface is called a \textit{saddle point} minimal surface if it maximizes area in a local foliation around it; equivalently, for bumpy metrics, this coincides with being an unstable minimal surface.
 See \Cref{lem:dichotomy2} and \Cref{sec:product} for more details.

-Before addressing these missing cases, we first establish an important preliminary result on the number of minimal surfaces in non-cusped hyperbolic $3$-manifolds by utilizing Song's dichotomy (\Cref{lem:dichotomy2}) for manifolds that are thick at infinity.
+Before addressing the missing cases above, we first establish an important preliminary result on the number of minimal surfaces in non-cusped hyperbolic $3$-manifolds by utilizing Song's dichotomy (\Cref{lem:dichotomy2}) for manifolds that are thick at infinity.
 (See also \cite{stryker2023localization} for results in a similar vein.)

-\begin{thm} Let $\M$ be a hyperbolic $3$-manifold with no cusps (i.e., $M= \Gamma \backslash \mathbb{H}^3$ for $\Gamma$ a torsion-free Kleinian group with no parabolic elements.)
+\begin{thm} Let $\M$ be a complete hyperbolic $3$-manifold with no cusps (i.e., $M= \Gamma \backslash \mathbb{H}^3$ for $\Gamma$ a torsion-free Kleinian group with no parabolic elements.)
 If $\M$ contains a closed, embedded, saddle point minimal surface, then it contains infinitely many closed, embedded, saddle point minimal surfaces. \end{thm}

 Next, we study the missing cases above.
 For case (1) - product manifolds, we prove that an alternative holds when $\M$ has \textit{bounded geometry}, or a uniform lower bound for its injectivity radius at every point: